After years of being stuck on the

 house or how buyers are responding, make a plan with your agent to show

-up anonymously during the open house.
+up anonymously during the

 4. You hold out for extra money at the last minute.